Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 >#!/bin/bash; mpiexec -n 6 ~/siesta-4.1-b4gcc/Obj/siesta <c12h48.fdf >c12h48.out &; exit 0

-On NEC's supercomputer with 2 jobs (i.e. 96 nodes in parallel, 1 OpenMP threads), you will 'make' where 'arch.make' is:
+On NEC's supercomputer with 2 jobs (i.e. 96 nodes in parallel, 1 OpenMP threads), you will do 'make' where the file 'arch.make' is:

 >CC= mpiicx -O2 -qopenmp